AllStarLink/ASL3-Manual/docs/config.md

 <hr>

 rpt.conf remains basically the same as it was in ASL2.
-The orgnatization has changed to make it easier to maintain paticalluary for multi-node systems.
+The organization has changed to make it easier to maintain particularly for multi-node systems.
 The new asl3-menu handle this for you.
-But as you can see, adding a new node only takes ading few lines.
+But as you can see, adding a new node only takes adding few lines.
 For example adding nodes to your system may need nothing more than:

 <pre>
 [1999](node-main)